-Step 1: Informal Grievance Procedures for Conflict Resolution with Students/Faculty/Staff Members a.
-It is recommended that the student discuss the problem with the faculty, staff member, or student directly involved within ten (10) calendar days of the event's occurrence.
+Step 1: Informal Grievance Procedures for Conflict Resolution with Students/Faculty/Staff Members

+The student is encouraged to discuss the problem with the faculty, staff member, or student directly involved within ten (10) working days of the event's occurrence.

-b.
-If the student chooses not to discuss the problem with the other party, or the problem is not resolved during the discussion, the student should meet with an advisor for further discussion and, if desired by the student, to begin formal grievance procedures.
+2. If the student chooses not to discuss the problem with the other party, or the problem is not resolved during the discussion, student should begin the formal grievance procedures.